marcglasberg/asyncredux.com/react/miscellaneous/persistor.md

 Async Redux will call these functions at the right time, so you don't need to worry about it:

-* When the app opens, Async Redux will call `readState` to get the last state that was persisted.
+* When the app opens, Async Redux will call `readState()` to get the last state that was persisted.

-* In case there is no persisted, state yet (first time the app is opened), the `saveInitialState` function will be called to persist the initial state.
+* In case there is no persisted, state yet (first time the app is opened), the `saveInitialState()` function will be called to persist the initial state.

-* In case there is a persisted state, but it's corrupted (reading the state fails with an error), then `deleteState` will be called first to delete the corrupted state, and then `saveInitialState` will be called to persist the initial state.
+* In case there is a persisted state, but it's corrupted (reading the state fails with an error), then `deleteState()` will be called first to delete the corrupted state, and then `saveInitialState()` will be called to persist the initial state.

-* In case the persisted state read with `readState` is valid, this will become the current store state.
+* In case the persisted state read with `readState()` is valid, this will become the current store state.

-* From this moment on, every time the state changes, Async Redux will schedule a call to the `persistDifference` function.
+* From this moment on, every time the state changes, Async Redux will schedule a call to the `persistDifference()` function.
 This function will not be called more than once each 2 seconds, which is the default throttle interval.
-You can change it by overriding the `throttle` property.
+You can change it by overriding the `throttle` property (make it zero if you want no throttle, and the state will save as soon as it changes).

-* In the unlikely case the `persistDifference` function itself takes more than 2 seconds to execute, the next call will be scheduled only after the current one finishes.
+* In the unlikely case the `persistDifference()` function itself takes more than 2 seconds to execute, the next call will be scheduled only after the current one finishes.

-* The `persistDifference` function receives the last persisted state and the current new state.
+* The `persistDifference()` function receives the last persisted state and the current new state.
   The simplest way to implement this function is to ignore the `lastPersistedState` parameter, and persist the whole `newState` every time.
 This is fine for small states, but for larger states you can compare the two states and persist only the difference between them.

+* Even if you have a non-zero throttle period, sometimes you may want to save the state immediately, for some reason.
+You can do that by dispatching the built-in `PersistAction` with `dispatch(new PersistAction());`.
+This will ignore the throttle period and call `persistDifference()` right away to save the current state.

 ## ClassPersistor